-2.1 The Governing Body at Halesowen College abide by their responsibilities as outlined in Keeping Children Safe in Education 2021 and Working Together to Safeguard Children 2018.
+2.1 The Governing Body at Halesowen College abide by their responsibilities as outlined in Keeping Children Safe in Education 2023 and Working Together to Safeguard Children 2018.

 "Governing bodies should ensure that there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare".
-Keeping Children Safe in Education (2021).
+Keeping Children Safe in Education (2023 p 27).